IBM-Cloud/terraform-provider-ibm/website/docs/d/is_vpc_routing_table_route.html.markdown

 In addition to all argument references listed, you can access the following attribute references after your data source is created.

 - `action` - (String) The action to perform with a packet matching the route, allowable values are: `delegate`, `delegate_vpc`, `deliver`, `drop`.
+- `advertise` - (Boolean) Indicates whether this route will be advertised to the ingress sources specified by the `advertise_routes_to` routing table property.
 	- `delegate`: delegate to the system's built-in routes
 	- `delegate_vpc`: delegate to the system's built-in routes, ignoring Internet-bound  routes
 	- `deliver`: deliver the packet to the specified `next_hop`